 Variable Description PBS_O_HOST The name of the host upon which the qsub command is running.
 PBS_SERVER The hostname of the pbs_server which qsub submits the job to.
 PBS_O_QUEUE The name of the original queue to which the job was submitted.
 PBS_O WORKDIR The absolute path of the current working directory of the qsub command.
 PBS_ARRAYID Each member of a job array is assigned a unique identifier (see -t option).
 PBS ENVIRONMENT Set to PBS_BATCH to indicate the job is a batch job, or to PBS_INTERACTIVE to indicate the job is a PBS interactive job (see -I option).

-Variable Description PBS_GPUFILE The name of the file containing the list of assigned GPUs.
-For more information about how to set up TORQUE with GPUS, see Accelerators on page 1 Accelerators in the Moab Workload Manager Manual Version Installation Guide .
+PBS_GPUFILE The name of the file containing the list of assigned GPUs.
+For more information about how to set up TORQUE with GPUS, see Accelerators in the Moab Workload Manager Administrator Guide .
 PBS_JOBID The job identifier assigned to the job by the batch system.
 It can be used in the stdout and stderr paths.
-TORQUE replaces pBS_JOBID with the job's jobid (for example, #PBS -o /tm-p/\$PBS_JOBID.output).
+TORQUE replaces $pBS_JOBID$ with the job's jobid (for example, #PBS -0 /tm-p/\$PBS_JOBID.output).
 PBS_JOBNAME The job name supplied by the user.

-PBS_NODEFILE The name of the file contains the list of nodes assigned to the job (for parallel and cluster systems).
+Variable Description PBS_NODEFILE The name of the file contains the list of nodes assigned to the job (for parallel and cluster systems).
 PBS_QUEUE The name of the queue from which the job is executed.